vajahath/generator-ts-np/README.md

 - Inspired from [Typescript's own guide for node](https://github.com/Microsoft/TypeScript-Node-Starter#typescript-node-starter).
 - Lint rules adopted from [Google APIs Node.js Client Repo](https://github.com/google/google-auth-library-nodejs) which means higher code quality.
 - Compiles down your code to `es5`. (which means the code runs in many versions of node)
+- No global dependencies.
 - Pre-commit hooks for linters.
 - Vscode integration.
 - Integrated, fully configured mocha testing environment.
+- Write tests in typescript itself.
 - Scaffolds readme with all essential badges and stuffs.
 - Familiar directory structure.